Poogy Tales

 Poogy Tales (סיפורי פוגי) is the debut album by Israeli rock band, Kaveret, released in 1973.
 It is considered one of the most important albums in the history of Israeli music.

 It is also amongst the best selling albums in Israel, with over 140 thousand copies sold.

 Background

 Poogy Tales is the debut album of Kaveret.
-The album is based on the rock opera by the same name that Danny Sanderson recorded in 1972, together with his bandmates from The Nahal Band (Gidi Gov, Alon Oleartchik, Efrahim Shamir, Miri Aloni, David Shanen and Tami Azaria).
+The album is based on the rock opera by the same name that Danny Sanderson recorded in 1972, together with his bandmates from The Nahal Band (Gidi Gov, Alon Oleartchik, Efraim Shamir, Miri Aloni, David Shanen and Tami Azaria).
 Gov, Oleartchik and Shamir went on to become members of Kaveret.
-Abraham (Deshe) "Fashanel" who signed the band and produced the album, suggested recording the opera as individual songs.
+Abraham (Deshe) "Pashanel" who signed the band and produced the album, suggested recording the opera as individual songs.

 Songs

 Most of the album's songs were written by Sanderson, with some help from other band members with lyrics and music.
 Most of the songs were characterized by nonsense, wordplay and surrealistic stories.
 The music was influenced by 1960s bands, especially The Beatles.

 The title track, "Shir HaMakolet" (The Grocery Song), the skit "Anshei HaAron" (People of the Closet) and the song "Lo Yad'anu Ma La'asot" (We Didn't Know What to Do), were taken from the rock opera.
 The song "HaMagafahim Shel Barukh" (Barukh's Boots) was taken from another rock opera named "HaYeled MiBrazil" (The Child from Brazil).
 "Yosi, Ma Nishma" (What's up, Yosi?) is an instrumental track composed by Sanderson in order to teach Yehuda Adar how to play the guitar.
 The song "BaYom U'VaLaila" (At Day and Night) was written by Sanderson as "The Cold Shoulder" at the age of 15 with his friend, Melisa Konel and originally performed by the duo with their band "The Catacombs".
 The song "Yeled Mizdaqen" (A Boy Growing Old) was based on an Army Radio skit named "Poogy Mitkhashmel" (Poogy gets electrocuted).
 Alon Oleartchik claimed that the music was too beautiful to be wasted on a skit, so he wrote serious lyrics that stand apart from the rest of the album.
 The songs "Yo Ya" and "Po Qavur HaKelev" (Here Lies the Dog/Therein lies the rub) are based on the double meaning of Hebrew proverbs and make use of unexpected meanings of certain sayings.

 The album's artwork was created by Itamar Neumann, a friend of Sanderson.